databricks/dbt-databricks/docs/github-actions.md

 databricks-cli
 ```

-3. Create a file named `job.json` and paste the following content:
+3. Create a file named `job.json` and paste the following content.
+Please replace the value of `git_url` with your open repository's URL.

 ```json
 {